-All VFC varicella-containing vaccine orders will be shipped directly from the manufacturer (Merck).
-The maximum time required for vaccine orders to be processed and shipped is 30 days.
+All VFC varicella-containing vaccine orders will be shipped directly from the vaccine manufacturer (Merck).
+Vaccine orders are routinely processed and delivered within 5-7 business days.

 Receiving and Unpacking Vaccine Shipments

 In order to receive vaccine shipments, the facility must be available to receive vaccine shipments at least one day a week other than Monday, and be available for at least four consecutive hours during the day.